jason-fxz/Mx-Complier/src/IR/structure.md

 for ExprNode:

-   after visit, return a var (type + name), which is the result of the expression
+   after visit, return a var (type + name), which is the result of the expression.
+If the expression is Lvalue, also return the addr or expr

+   for atomExpr:
+      var:
+         globelvar: @var is addr
+         funcparam: %var.addr is addr
+         localvar:  %var is addr
+         this:      %this is addr

+         return (exprVar, exprAddr)

+      func:

 for For/While/If StmtNode: